 You don't have to be a connoisseur of Asian art to appreciate a visit to this museum whose monumental exterior conceals a light, open, and welcoming space.
 The fraction of the Asian's collection on display (about 2,500 pieces out 15,000-plus total) is laid out thematically and by region, making it easy to follow historical developments.

 painted 19th-century Burmese Buddha and clothed rod puppets from Java.
 On the second floor you can find later Chinese works, as well as pieces from Korea and Japan.
 The joy here is all in the details: on a whimsical Korean jar, look for a cobalt tiger jauntily smoking a pipe, or admire the delicacy of the Japanese tea implements.
 The ground floor is devoted to temporary exhibits, often traveling shows such as recent ones about Balinese art, and the transformation of yoga.
 For much of the year the museum stays open late on Thursday and hosts Matcha, an evening of cocktails, music, and activities related to current exhibitions.

-200 Larkin St., between McAllister and Fulton Sts., Civic Center, San Francisco, CA, 94102 | Map It
+200 Larkin St., between McAllister and Fulton Sts., San Francisco, California, 94102, USA

 I visited the AAM in SF several times when it inhabited a far smaller space in Golden Gate Park, and the new digs in the old SF Public Library are indeed spectacular.
 In the old space, only about 4% of the collection was actually on exhibit, due to the small space, and now almost 80% of the collection is on permanent display.
 (I wish the contextual guides were better, but I know far more Asian history than most visitors, and perhaps that does me a